 - Description of services provided

-- Number of days until you file a lien
+- Number of days before you intend to file a lien

 - Signature